Bloc/group-sessions/content/decks/the-job-wants-you-p1/slides/relationships.md

 - The path for what you want
 - Resolves trust concerns
 - They need ammunition - stories
-- Women are better - I’ve heard of exceptions but never actually seen it
+- Women are better - I have heard of exceptions but never actually seen it